k1nky/netbox-otp-plugin/README.md

 Then you will see a QR code that you can add to an TOTP authenticator.

 The plugin has additional options:
-* `otp_required` - if set to True (default) then two-factor authentication will be always required even if a user doesn't have an OTP device yet.
+* `otp_required` - if set to True then two-factor authentication will be always required even if a user doesn't have an OTP device yet.
 False value required to authenticate users only with an OTP device attached only.
+Default: `True`.
+* `issuer` - the issuer parameter for the otpauth URL (see more https://github.com/google/google-authenticator/wiki/Key-Uri-Format).
+Default: `'Netbox'`.

+### Example

 ```
 PLUGINS_CONFIG = {
     'netbox_otp_plugin': {
-        'otp_required': False
+        'otp_required': False,
+        'issuer': 'MyOrgNetbox'
     }
 }
 ```